SEESolutions-it/DpdlEngine/README.md

      fi
 ```

-### Bridge to the complete JRE Java platform API and other external java library
+### Access to the complete JRE Java platform API or other external java library

 The Dpdl scripting lagnuage API allows to access all classes and methods of the underlying Java platform implementation (JRE) or
 any other external libraries via the **loadObj(..)** and **getClass(..)** methods.